|

 VCXO's with

-positive tuning
+positive tuning slope.
+An

-slope.
-An increased DAC tuning
+increased DAC tuning voltage will generate

-in 10MHz output frequency. |
+a increase in 10MHz output frequency.

 |